-For most people, symptoms usually clear within 12 months of starting conservative treatment.
-NHS Norfolk and Waveney CCGs will only commission referral to secondary care if symptoms are severe or causing significant problems and other conservative treatments have not worked for 12 months
+Norfolk and Waveney CCG will only commission referral to secondary care for non-insertional achilles tendonopathy if symptoms are severe or causing significant problems and conservative management treatments have not worked for 12 months.

 CASES FOR INDIVIDUAL CONSIDERATION